-The Corporation, especially through MELS, provides top-quality services for the film and television industries, including complete soundstage and equipment leasing services, post-production services, visual effects, distribution and dubbing.
+The Corporation, especially through MELS, provides top-quality services for the film and television industries, including complete soundstage and equipment leasing services, mobile units and post-production services, visual effects and dubbing.
 It also offers asset management for distribution and broadcast via film, television, internet and mobile telephony networks, allowing one-stop shopping in the film and television industries.

 This segment's operations are heavily dependent on the availability of soundstages and equipment, and on the ability to meet international and local producers' postproduction needs in accordance with shooting schedules.
-The first and last quarters of the year are traditionally slow periods.

-2.3.1 STUDIOS AND EQUIPMENT LEASING SERVICES
+2.3.1 STUDIOS, MOBILE UNITS AND EQUIPMENT LEASING SERVICES

-The Corporation offers 18 purpose built stages of approximately 212,000 square feet in Montreal and St-Hubert, Québec, cameras and lighting as well as the management and production of deliverables for distribution and broadcast via film, television, Internet and mobile telephony networks.
+The Corporation offers 18 purpose built stages of approximately 212,000 square feet in Montreal and St-Hubert, Québec, cameras, mobile units and lighting as well as the management and production of deliverables for distribution and broadcast via film, television, Internet and mobile telephony networks.
 The Corporation also provides on-set technical services.
 The facilities are used for both local and foreign film and television productions, including American blockbusters.